 - Eligibility: Archeological Site 44JC0662 is a single dwelling dating from the 18th to the 19th centuries that is associated with the Bailey family, a low- to middle-income, slave-holding family in James City County.
 This site previously was subject to Phase I and Phase II investigation and data recovery work.
 This project would stand as a Phase III data recovery work that would record and preserve historic and archeological information related to the site and times, consistent with archeological preservation strategies, prior to any direct effects to the site.
-The site is eligible for listing on the NRHP under Criterion D for its potential to provide information regarding 18th and 19th century domestic occupation associated with middling farmers in James City County. - Effect: The site would be directly affected by construction activities and the Project would have an adverse effect on the site as it would detract from the resource's characteristics and integrity qualifying it for listing on the National Register. - Mitigation: Stip.
-I(a) Dominion is required to fund, develop, and implement a Treatment Plan in consultation with the Corps, SHPO, and other consulting parties, consistent with Interior Department, SHPO, and ACHP guidelines for archeological investigations and documentations and data recovery, that specifies, among other things: - the areas where data recovery plans will be carried out; - the portion(s) of the site(s) to be preserved in place, if any, as well as the measures to be taken to ensure continued preservation; - any property, properties, or portions of properties that will be destroyed or altered without data recovery; - the research questions to be addressed through data recovery, with an explanation of their relevance and importance; - the methods to be used in analysis, data management, and dissemination of data, including a schedule; - the proposed disposition of recovered materials and records; and - proposed methods of disseminating the results of the work to the interested public and/or organizations who have expressed an interest in the data recovery
+The site is eligible for listing on the NRHP under Criterion D for its potential to provide information regarding 18th and 19th century domestic occupation associated with middling farmers in James City County. - Effect: The site would be directly affected by construction activities and the Project would have an adverse effect on the site as it would detract from the resource's characteristics and integrity qualifying it for listing on the National Register. - Mitigation: Stipulation I.a.
+Dominion is required to fund, develop, and implement a Treatment Plan in consultation with the Corps, SHPO, ACHP, and other Participating Parties, consistent with Interior Department, SHPO, and ACHP guidelines for archeological investigations and documentations and data recovery, that specifies, among other things: - the areas where data recovery plans will be carried out; - the portion(s) of the site(s) to be preserved in place, if any, as well as the measures to be taken to ensure continued preservation;

+- any property, properties, or portions of properties that will be destroyed or altered without data recovery; - the research questions to be addressed through data recovery, with an explanation of their relevance and importance; - the proposed disposition of recovered materials and records; and - proposed methods of disseminating the results of the work to the interested public and/or organizations who have expressed an interest in the data recovery e.
+Additional, Forward-Looking Stipulations Benefiting Historic Properties within the Direct and Indirect APE at the River Crossing